bytedance/byteir/README.md

 There are pre-defined communication interface between components.

 ### MHLO between frontends and compiler
-ByteIR frontends and ByteIR compiler communicates through mhlo dialect, which version might be updated during development.
+ByteIR frontends and ByteIR compiler communicate through Mhlo dialect, which version might be updated during development.

-This also implies whatever frontend generating mhlo with a compatible version can work with ByteIR compiler, and also whatever compiler consuming mhlo with a compatible version can work with ByteIR frontends.
+This also implies whatever frontend generating Mhlo with a compatible version can work with ByteIR compiler, and also whatever compiler consuming Mhlo with a compatible version can work with ByteIR frontends.

 ### ByRE between compiler and runtime